 In some cases the use of PSPOs by local authorities to prohibit begging and other street activities has caused controversy, forcing authorities to deny they have sought to target rough sleepers.

 Voluntary sector organisations have voiced concerns that the use of anti-social behaviour powers to tackle rough sleeping is criminalising homelessness and leaving vulnerable people in an even more marginalised position.
-According to Liberty, a Human Rights organisation, “PSPOs don’t alleviate hardship on any level.
-They are blunt instruments which fast-track so-called "offenders" into the criminal justice system”.
-Liberty has urged the Government to rethink these powers: “handing hefty fines to homeless people … is obviously absurd, counterproductive and downright cruel."
+According to Liberty, “PSPOs don’t alleviate hardship on any level.
+They are blunt instruments which fast-track so-called "offenders" into the criminal justice system".
+Liberty has urged the Government to rethink these powers: “handing hefty fines to homeless people … is obviously absurd, counterproductive and downright cruel”.

-There is also a concern that enforcement activity in one area simply displaces rough sleepers to another area, and forces them away from vital support services.
-Furthermore, it does not address the underlying causes of rough sleeping.
+There is also a concern that enforcement activity in one area simply displaces street activity to another geographical area, and can sometimes lead to the displacement of activity (e.g. from begging into acquisitive crime).
+Moreover, it does not address the underlying causes of rough sleeping.

 Rough sleeping (England) (SN02007) provides background information on the problem of rough sleeping and outlines Government policy on this issue.